What is a healthy weight?

 How do I measure my waist correctly?

-Make sure you’re measuring your waist correctly by checking out the Measure Up website for the right way to measure yourself, taking into account your ethnicity.
+Make sure you’re measuring your waist correctly by checking out the Heart Foundation Australia website for the right way to measure yourself, taking into account your ethnicity.

 What are the benefits of being a healthy weight?